Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

 ## Status and scope

-This document audits a future hover preview and mouse-seek design.
-It does not change playback, desktop IPC, the renderer, persistence, packaging, or release state.
-Mariana's existing desktop progress bar remains read-only.
+This document began as the hover-preview and mouse-seek audit.
+The typed identity-bound backend seek contract and main-window click/tap surface are now implemented.
+Hover preview, drag/keyboard seeking, and Mini-player seek remain deferred.
+This document does not itself change runtime or release state.

-The safe sequence is hover preview first, followed by a separate typed seek contract.
 Electron remains a presentation and intent surface; the Python backend and `PlaybackController` remain authoritative.

 ## Current state